rutabakhda/stance-classification/README.md

 * Import the [aitools4-ie-uima](https://git.webis.de/aitools/aitools4-ie-uima) project as a gradle project.

 * Import the [wstud-visit-the-dome-ss19](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19) project as a gradle project.

 ## Project Structure

-### Corpora
+### Python

-In the [data](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/data) directory exists a subdirectory for every corpus we were working on.

-In the directories of the different corpora there exist an "arff" directory (e.g. [debatepedia](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/data/debatepedia/arff)), which contains the arff feature files for the corpora.
+All the tasks that are run using Python.
+The input data is stored in webis 20.

+*[Data Preprocessing](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19) - Preprocess the parliament dataset.

+*[Agreement Processing](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19) - Get the results from wat-sl annotation and process.

+*[Generate Pairs  Speeches](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19) - Generate pairs of statements based on political position, topic and period.

+*[Same side classification](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19) - Classify whether the statements are in the same side of the topic.

 ### Notebooks

 The [notebook](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/notebooks) directory contains jupyter notebooks, which contain the preprocessing steps and data analysis for the different corpora.

+### Wat-sl
+Source code for running improved wat-sl annotation tool.

 ### Java
+We use java for extracting claims from parliament statements.
+##### Source code

 The [src/main/java](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/src/main/java) directory contains the java source code.

+##### Corpora

+In the [data](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/data) directory exists a subdirectory for every corpus we were working on.

+In the directories of the different corpora there exist an "arff" directory (e.g. [debatepedia](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/data/debatepedia/arff)), which contains the arff feature files for the corpora.

-### Resources
+##### Resources

 The [src/main/resources](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/src/main/resources) directory contains uima descriptor files and property files for the feature extraction process.